MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 *   If your submission is an update to an existing extension, include information about the changes made to the extension.
 *   Any additional information that testers must understand about your submission.

-After providing the information, choose **Publish** to submit your extension to the Microsoft Edge Add-ons store.
+After you provide the information, choose **Publish** to submit your extension to the Microsoft Edge Add-ons store.
 Your submission proceeds to the certification step.
 The certification process may take up to seven business days after your submission.

 After your submission passes certification, your extension is published in the Microsoft Edge Add-ons store.
 The status of your extension in the Partner Center dashboard changes to `In the Store`.